Tsigereda: Water availability

 In this area with rains that last only for a couple of months per year, the main rivers (Agefet and Amblo) are not permanent.
 Reservoirs of different sizes allow harvesting runoff from the rainy season for further use in the dry season.
 There are traditional surface water harvesting ponds, particularly in places without permanent springs, called rahaya.
 In addition, horoyo, household ponds, recently constructed with variable success through campaigns.
 The Ginda'i water reservoir was constructed northwest of the town of Tsigereda for agricultural purposes.
 It suffers from siltation.
 Yet, the reservoir strongly contributes to greening the landscape, both through irrigation and seepage water.

 Agriculture and livelihood

 The population lives essentially from crop farming, supplemented with off-season work in nearby towns.
 The land is dominated by farmlands which are clearly demarcated and are cropped every year.
 Hence the agricultural system is a permanent upland farming system.
 The farmers have adapted their cropping systems to the spatio-temporal variability in rainfall.

 Religion and churches

 Most inhabitants are Orthodox Christians.
-Among others, the following churches are located in the tabia: Inda Gabir Amblo, Abune Aregawi and Kidist Maryam.
+Among others, the following churches are located in the tabia: Inda Gabir Emblo, Abune Aregawi and Kidist Maryam.